Victoria’s Secret Angel Josephine Skriver Bares Curves In Sheer Black Lace

-Victoria’s Secret Angel model Josephine Skriver thrilled fans during a promotional appearance for the brand’s new fall lingerie collection over the weekend.
+Victoria’s Secret model Josephine Skriver thrilled fans during a promotional appearance for the brand’s new fall lingerie collection over the weekend.
 She appeared at Natick Mall near Boston, according to a report from The Daily Mail.

 Skriver took to Instagram to share a picture of herself wearing the see-through black lace matching pants and top, which had black satin outer edges.
 The model’s sexy black panties and bra were visible through the outfit.
 In the caption, she thanked her glam squad for styling her long honey blonde hair with a middle part, which fell loosely around her shoulders with shorter pieces framing her face.
 They kept her makeup light and natural with a neutral eye and a pale pink lip.
 The Danish model completed her glamorous lingerie look with strappy black heels.